 - I like to serve this pesto broccoli rice with grilled chicken and fish, but the sky’s the limit.

 - 1 head of broccoli

 - 1 tbsp walnuts or pine nuts or almonds

 - 1/2 tsp salt

 - Cut florets from the head of broccoli and place in the bowl of a food processor.
 Pulse until the broccoli florets are broken up into tiny pieces resembling rice, and then add riced broccoli to a large mixing bowl.
 Repeat this step in batches until all of the broccoli is pulsed.
 Wipe out food processor to use later on.

-- Add basil leaves, remaining 1/4 cup (4 tbsp) olive oil, nuts, garlic, 2 tbsp Parmesan, lemon juice, salt, and pepper to the food processor and pulse until the basil and nuts are broken up into small pieces and the ingredients are combined.
+- Add basil leaves, remaining 1/4 cup (4 tablespoons) olive oil, 2 tablespoons of Parmesan, nuts, lemon juice, garlic, salt, and pepper to the food processor and pulse until the basil and nuts are broken up into small pieces and the ingredients are combined.

 - Fold the basil mixture and remaining 1/4 cup Parmesan into the sauteed broccoli rice.
 Season with additional salt, pepper, lemon juice, Parmesan, etc. to your taste.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.